-The Company accounts for its Class A ordinary shares subject to possible redemption in accordance with the guidance in ASC 480.
-Class A ordinary shares subject to mandatory redemption (if any) is classified as liability instruments and are measured at fair value.
-Conditionally redeemable Class A ordinary shares (including Class A ordinary shares that features redemption rights that are either within the control of the holder or subject to redemption upon the occurrence of uncertain events not solely within the Company's control) are classified as temporary equity.
+The Company accounts for its Class A ordinary shares subject to possible redemption in accordance with ASC 480.
+Class A ordinary shares subject to mandatory redemption (if any) are classified as liability instruments and are measured at fair value.
+Conditionally redeemable Class A ordinary shares (including Class A ordinary shares that feature redemption rights that are either within the control of the holder or subject to redemption upon the occurrence of uncertain events not solely within the Company's control) are classified as temporary equity.
 At all other times, Class A ordinary shares are classified as shareholders' equity.
 The Company's Class A ordinary shares feature certain redemption rights that are considered to be outside of the Company's control and subject to the occurrence of uncertain future events.
-Accordingly, at June 30, 2021 and December 31, 2020, 43,965,319 and 0, respectively, Class A ordinary shares subject to possible redemption is presented at redemption value as temporary equity, outside of the shareholders' equity section of the Company's balance sheet.
+Accordingly, as of September 30, 2021, 48,300,000 Class A ordinary shares subject to possible redemption are presented at redemption value as temporary equity, outside of the shareholders' equity section of the Company's balance sheet.
+There were no Class A ordinary shares issued or outstanding as of December 31, 2020.